Merton animal hospital

 How many pets can I register?

-You can currently register up to two pets at our animal hospitals.
-You’ll need to complete a registration form for each pet you wish to register.
-From 4 May 2021, you can register more than two pets for vet care.
-If you are eligible for free of charge vet care from this date, you will only receive free treatment for two pets.
+There is no limit to the number of pets you can register, but you must complete a registration form for each pet.
+If you are eligible for free of charge vet care, you will only receive free treatment for two pets.
 You will have to pay towards treatment for any other pets registered.

 What if I have not yet registered but my pet needs treatment?